Brian-Pho/Textbook-Notes/content/posts/textbooks/cognitive-science-an-introduction-to-the-science-of-the-mind/index.md

 - Information is gained through learning and is stored as a representation, thus organisms are information processors.
 - Information processing is done by dedicated and specialized systems.
 These systems perform simpler tasks to process the information.
 - We can understand how a cognitive system works as a whole by understanding how information flows through the system.
-Think of DFD (Data-Flow-Diagram) and UML.
 - Cognition as a form of information processing.
 Processing as in how information is represented, transformed, and exploited.

 ### Summary